 The open space network in this area is limited.
 Centennial Square is located approximately 350-650m to the south east of the site.
-Triangle Green and Bridgehead Green are located south of Pandora Avenue and Johnson Street respectively with Reeson Park slightly further south.
+The recently completed Triangle Green and Bridgehead Green are located south of Pandora Avenue and Johnson Street respectively with Reeson Park slightly further south.